-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Drilling of an exploration or appraisal well by an offshore installation or drilling ship, or directional drilling by a land based drilling rig, and placement of a well structure in, on, under or over the foreshore or seabed and any associated: (a) temporary exclusive occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; (d) discharge of contaminants into water, into, on or under the foreshore or seabed, or into air; and (e) taking of water and heat incidental to the drilling process; excluding discharges regulated by the Resource Management (Marine Pollution) Regulations 1998 (Appendix 5).
-Note (1): Where the well head originates landward of the coastal marine area and enters the coastal marine area under the seabed only condition (f) will apply.
-Note(2): If the activity does not come within or meet the standards, terms and conditions in this Rule refer to Rule 28.
-27 Open Coast Port Controlled (a) the activity does not involve the discharge or deposition of drilling fluids, muds or cuttings6: (i) within 2,000 m of any sea bed location where drilling has occurred in the previous five years; or (ii) from multiple wells originating from a single well head; (b) the activity is not undertaken directly into or within 1000 m of any sensitive marine benthic habitat identified in Schedule 4B or reef system; (c) the activity is not undertaken within any site identified in Schedule 6A or B [Historic heritage]; (d) the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; (e) the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; (f) the activity is undertaken at least 2,000 m from the line of mean high water springs or at least 1,000 m from the boundary of coastal management area - Outstanding Value; (g) only water-based or synthetic-based drilling fluids and muds are used; and (h) the activity complies with the general standards in Section 8.6 of this Plan.
-Control is reserved over: (a) compliance with relevant legislation and regulations1 managing well integrity and discharges (including relating to the management of hazardous substances), and provision of relevant supporting documentation2; (b) well integrity, maintenance and abandonment; (c) any incidental discharges; (d) location, method, timing and notification of works; (e) effects on other authorised structures or activities; (f) sediment movement and erosion; (g) effects on water quality; (h) effects on natural character, features and landscapes values (i) effects on indigenous biodiversity values; (j) effects on cultural and historic heritage values; (k) effects on amenity values, including surf breaks; (l) effects of occupation on public access; (m) effects on navigation; (n) effects of noise and light; General Policies 1 to 24 and Activity-based Policies 25, 31, 32, 33, 34, 35, 39, 40, 41, 42, 43, 44, 45, 47, 50, 52
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Drilling of an exploration or appraisal well by an offshore installation or drilling ship, or directional drilling by a land based drilling rig, and placement of a well structure in, on, under or over the foreshore or seabed and any associated: (a) temporary exclusive occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; (d) discharge of contaminants into water, into, on or under the foreshore or seabed, or into air; and (e) taking of water and heat incidental to the drilling process; excluding discharges regulated by the Resource Management (Marine Pollution) Regulations 1998 (Appendix 5). [continues over page] 29 Open Coast Port Controlled (d) the activity is not undertaken directly into or within 1000 m of any sensitive marine benthic habitat identified in Schedule 4B or reef system; (e) the activity is not undertaken within any site identified in Schedule (b) mazardous substances), and provision of relevant supporting documentation 10 ; (e) well integrity, maintenance and abandonment: General Policies 1 to 24 and Activity-based Policies 25, 31, 32, 33, 34, 35, 39, 40, 41, 42, 43, 44, 45, 47, 50, 52

-6 Drilling fluids, muds and cuttings must be removed for authorised disposal.
+8 Drilling fluids, muds and cuttings must be removed for authorised disposal.